 He quickly escapes, eliminating his guard and freeing his companion who proceeds to help Lester leave the complex and get to the surface.
 It is immediately apparent that the alien race was using their own as slaves, and that they operated as a Roman-esque society, albeit with lasers, complete with a colosseum and a harem.
 Lester is eventually caught and nearly killed by one of the creatures, but he manages to defeat his attacker and is saved by the very companion he freed at the start.
 Lester and his companion then ride an enormous bird-like creature off into the distance.

-There are many points where you must solve complex puzzles in order to proceed, often involving trial and error.
+There are many points where the player must solve complex puzzles in order to proceed, often involving trial and error.
 Notable is the lack of a HUD; there is no score, no lives system, no map, no ammunition count, no inventory.

 As there are no explanatory cutscenes or dialogue, players must figure out for themselves what the nature of the place is, and its true location.
 There is a clue toward the end which suggests that the world where the player character was transported to may not be what it first appears, although that interpretation is left up to the player.